-For many, the formation of cataracts is a natural part of the aging process, causing the eye’s natural lens to cloud and distort vision.
-The lens is held inside a capsule, and is made of mostly protein fibers and water arranged precisely so as to permit light to pass through without interference.
+For many, the formation of cataracts is a natural part of the aging process that causes the eyes’ natural lenses to cloud and distort vision.
+The lens is held inside a capsule, and it is made of mostly protein fibers and water arranged precisely so as to permit light to pass through without interference.
 Over time, these fibers begin to break down and cluster together, clouding the lens.
-As more fibers break down, the clouding becomes denser and covers a greater area of the lens.
-Cataract Surgery becomes necessary to restore clear vision.
+As more fibers break down, the clouding becomes denser and covers a greater area of the lens, and cataract surgery then becomes necessary to restore clear vision.
 Visually significant cataracts can be easily removed and replaced with an IntraOcular lens implant (IOL) on an outpatient basis.

 Let’s discuss some facts and misconceptions about LASIK surgery so we don’t confuse ourselves later on:

 - LASIK DOES NOT increase or decrease the likelihood of developing cataracts.

 - LASIK DOES NOT prevent one from having cataract surgery.

 - LASIK DOES NOT make cataract surgery more difficult, or risky.

 - LASIK DOES make the calculation of the correct IOL power less accurate.

 - LASIK CAN be repeated following cataract surgery to fine tune vision.